Long-Scrolling Website Design: Balancing Aesthetics and Functionality

 Now that you know the pros and cons of having a long-scrolling website, you can be more confident about deciding what type of website will best suit your needs when speaking to your web designer.

 Even though a long-scrolling site can be very beneficial, it still poses many challenges that must be considered.
 The information in this article should help determine how to move forward with your web design.
-A carefully planned, well-optimized long-scrolling website that functions properly can do wonders for your business.
+A properly planned, well-optimized, long-scrolling website can do wonders for your business.

 About Clay